viamrobotics/camera-servers/README.md

     "id": "intel",
     "log": true,
     "name": "/usr/local/bin/intelrealgrpcserver",
-    "args": [port_number, image_width, image_height] // Put the actual numbers you want here.
-If the realsense does not support the request height and width it will error and fail to start
+    "args": [port_number, color_width, color_height, depth_width, depth_height] // Put the actual numbers you want here.
+If the realsense does not support the requested height and width it will error and fail to start

   }
 ]
 ```
 If you just want the defaults, dont include the “args” field.
 If you dont put in anything, this will set up the gRPC server running on port 8085 of your pi with the default resolution.

+Additionally, after `depth_height` you can use `--disable-depth` `--disable-color` to disable streaming of depth or color.

 ### Add the gRPC server as a remote

-Then go to Config -> Remote, and add the following
+Then go to Config -> Remotes, and add the following
 ```
 [
  {